guardian/csnx/.changeset/small-boxes-move.md

 '@guardian/source-development-kitchen': minor
 ---

+Adds a Popover component which can be opened via the trigger.
-Add Popover component for displaying information on top of the document, relative to the anchoring element to be clicked
+The Popover is used to display information on top of the document, positioned relative to the triggering element.